cayohollanda/terraform-aws-eks-auth/README.md

 ]
 ```

-I suggest you to fill the module variables in the EKS creation moment and re-use the Kubernetes output variables like this:
+We suggest filling the module variables during EKS creation and reusing the Kubernetes output variables like this:
 ```terraform
 # main.tf
 module "eks-auth" {